ossunited/opensource-template/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in any OSS United projects, we encourage you to report it to us responsibly.
+If you discover a security vulnerability in any of our Opensource projects, we encourage you to report it to us responsibly.
 Here’s how:

 1. **Contact Us Privately**:
    Please email security vulnerabilities to [security@broadsage.com](mailto:security@broadsage.com).
 Do not disclose the issue publicly (e.g., on GitHub issues, forums, or social media) until we have had a chance to address it.